 Notes on the use of the Photographic Collection

-For a comprehensive search, both the on-site collections and the digital collections in the online catalogue should be consulted.
+For a comprehensive search, both the on-site collections and the digital collections in the online catalog should be consulted.

 When conducting on-site research, please observe the following: The photographs must be handled with care and held only by the cardboard edges.
 It is prohibited to write, make notes or marks of any kind on them.
 On request to the information desk, historical photographs (rare photographs) and large formats can be consulted at reserved workplaces.